khaitran22/VaeDiff-DocRE/README.md

 # VaeDiff-DocRE
-Source code for the paper VaeDiff-DocRE: Data Augmentation for Document-level Relation Extraction via Variational Autoencoder and Diffusion Prior
+[COLING'25] Source code for the paper: "*VaeDiff-DocRE: Data Augmentation for Document-level Relation Extraction via Variational Autoencoder and Diffusion Prior*"